SirCipherz/GDriveFS/gdrivefs/resources/README.rst

 Latest Changes
 --------------

 - Though you can still use the previous authorization flow, there is now a very simple authorization flow that may be used instead by using the 'auth_automatic' subcommand on the 'gdfstool'.
-Whe you run this command, the browser will automatically be opened, you may or may not be prompted for authorization by Google, a redirection will occur, and we will then automatically record the authorization code.
+When you run this command, the browser will automatically be opened, you may or may not be prompted for authorization by Google, a redirection will occur, and we will then automatically record the authorization code.
 GDFS will temporarily open a small webserver on a random port in order to receive the response. **This effectively makes authorization a one-step process for the user.** See below for more details.

 - There is now a default file-path for the credentials ("auth storage file").
 Just use "default" and "$HOME/.gdfs/creds" will be the file-path used.
 See below for more details.